zbluebugz/facebook-clean-my-feeds/README.md

 ## Installation

 1. Install a userscript manager such as **[Violentmonkey](https://violentmonkey.github.io/)**, **[Tampermonkey](https://www.tampermonkey.net/)**, or **[FireMonkey](https://addons.mozilla.org/en-US/firefox/addon/firemonkey/)**.
-2. Add the script:
+2. Add the script (your preference of method):
    - From this repo: open [`fb-clean-my-feeds.user.js`](https://raw.githubusercontent.com/Artificial-Sweetener/facebook-clean-my-feeds/main/fb-clean-my-feeds.user.js) and let your userscript manager import it.
-   - Todo: Publish to GreasyFork
+   - Visit the [GreasyFork release page](https://greasyfork.org/en/scripts/552339-fb-clean-my-feeds-5-05) and click **install this script**.
 3. Reload Facebook.
 The mop icon appears bottom-left by default.
 You can set it to appear in the top-right or hide it completely.

 ## What it does